 - When the motor starts, gradually open the choke and rev the throttle until it has reached a stable idle condition.

 - Let the snowmobile idle for at least five minutes, allowing it to reach its optimum operating temperature.

-- Right hand controls throttle, left hand controls brake.
+- The right hand controls the throttle, the left hand controls the brake.
 Just like a car, don’t use both simultaneously.